goharbor/community/proposals/new/enhance_audit_log.md

 ### Audit Log Page

-Update audit log page to display the audit log event, the user can filter the audit log event by the operation, resource_type, resource, the operation description, operation_result, payload and IP address is visible to users.
+Update audit log page to display the audit log event, the user can filter the audit log event by the operation, resource_type, resource, the operation description and operation_result is visible to users.

 ![List Audit Log Event Type](../images/enhance_auditlog/audit_log.png)